dremio-brock/IcebergDremio/README.md

 Step 3: Configure conf/metastore-site.xml
 Uncomment the type of storage you wish to use and fill in your account information

-*Note on first run with Minio, it will automatically create a bucket with a  account key and secret minioadmin/minioadmin
+*Note on first run with Minio, it will automatically create a bucket with a  account key and secret minioadmin:minioadmin

 Step 4: Build and run